 We not only learned a ton, but we got to enjoy a delicious meal, and take some of our very own handmade kimchi home.

 Experience it yourself: We booked a cooking class through Food & Culture Academy, and were able to choose the dishes we wanted to cook.
 Our instructor, Ellie, was very patient and taught us many things we didn’t know about Korean cuisine (even after we’d been living here 10 months).
 Read more about our cooking class as well as some other unique experiences in Seoul!

 South Korea is weird and wonderful and surprised us in ways we never thought possible.

 Where can you go zip lining, bungee-jumping, spelunking, bare-handed trout fishing, enjoy in a barbecue feast, and go on a night safari all in the same day?
-In Pyeong Chang county, of course.
+In Pyeong Chang county, of course (home of the 2018 Winter Olympics).
 This trip has the weirdest combination of activities imaginable, but it makes for one of the most memorable trips for your while time in Korea.

 Experience it yourself: This trip is a package tour through Adventure Korea tour company.
 Round trip from Seoul, this two day/one night adventure gives you a little taste of all the quirky-ness in the northern most providence in Korea (soon to be home to the Winter 2018 Olympics!).

 19. See Bull Fighting

 Everything is a little different in Korea.
 When you think of bullfighting, you imagine a matador testing his limits with an angry bull.
 Well in Korea, bullfighting consists of two bulls head-butting each other as trainers call out strategic commands.
 It is an unique experience in itself.